What Is Intelligent Automation? An Introduction

 Saves employees time

 Employees who lean on artificial intelligence and machine learning for decision-making can save a significant amount of time.
 This is especially true when the scale of making a certain type of decision increases.
-For instance, as the number of tickets filed by your teams grow, using ML to classify them amounts to greater time savings.
+For instance, as the number of tickets filed by your teams grows, using ML to classify them amounts to greater time savings.

 Minimizes human errors